-What Are Affinity Groups & How Can They Help You Grow as a Lawyer was originally published on Vault.
+What Are Affinity Groups & How Can They Help You Grow as a Lawyer was originally published on Firsthand.

 Affinity groups are critical resources for networking, training, and—most importantly—creating community within law firms.
 For many lawyers, these groups can have a significant impact on their professional growth and personal satisfaction.
 In this post, Gibson Dunn lawyers Michelle M. Gourley, Tiaunia Henry, and Emily Maxim Lamm explain what an affinity group is and share their experiences with affinity groups, including ways affinity groups have helped them professionally and personally.

 1. What is an “affinity group,” and what do you see as the goal of the affinity groups at Gibson Dunn?